 Every child undergoes a phase of growth where their first teeth, also called baby teeth or milk teeth, erupt and fall out within a few years.
 This is an important dental milestone for every child that should excite both the child and the parents.
-In fact, most cultures around the world have folklore’s and traditions surrounding this phase of growth such as the tooth fairy visit.
-However, if you are a first-time parent, this experience could be daunting , if you do not understand it well.
-Before you dash off to talk to dentist for kids because your kid’s teeth are loose, here are a few things you need to know about this phase and how to handle it.
+In fact, most cultures around the world have folklore and traditions surrounding this phase of growth such as the tooth fairy visit.
+However, if you are a first-time parent, this experience could be daunting, if you do not understand it well.
+Before you dash off to talk to a dentist because your kid’s teeth are loose, here are a few things you need to know about this phase and how to handle it.

 How and when do baby teeth erupt?

 Baby teeth can erupt in any order, although typically, the central bottom teeth will be the first.
 By the time they turn 3, most children will have a full set of 20 baby teeth.
 As soon as the first teeth begin to appear, it is as good a time as any to start shopping around for a dentist for kids and have them in your speed dial – just in case.
 This is because it is not uncommon for the eruption of the first teeth to be accompanied by discomfort and even delayed growth.
 To make sure that your baby’s pearly whites are healthy and remain healthy, it is highly recommended that you include a regular visit to a kids’ dental clinic in your baby’s clinic schedules.